 Stranger in a Strange Land by Robert Heinlein Amazon.com: Stranger in a Strange Land eBook : Heinlein, Robert A.: Kindle Store

 I have read this book every few years.
 It’s such ground-breaking writing – hard to imagine it was written in the late 1960s.
 The Michael character is, of course, fascinating.
 But the real attraction to me is Jubal Harshaw – one of the best-drawn secondary characters in sci-fi.
 Always a treat.
+Recommend

 The Traitor’s Apprentice (Lord’s Legacy: Book 2) by EM Swift-Hook (Indie Author) Amazon.com: The Traitor’s Apprentice (Lord’s Legacy Book 2) eBook : Swift-Hook, Eleanor: Kindle Store

 The second book of the series picks up weeks after the end of the last one (The Mercenary’s Blade Amazon.com: The Mercenary’s Blade (Lord’s Legacy Book 1) eBook : Swift-Hook, Eleanor: Kindle Store).
 Gideon Lennox (also known as Fox) continues to serve Philip Lord and his band of mercenaries as they gently commandeer a manor that is supposedly cursed.
 Fox is tasked with solving the murders befalling the household, while trying to figure out Lord, and falling ever more deeply in love with the unobtainable Zahara.
 A well-written historical novel that makes you feel what civil war Britain must have been like.
+Recommend

 The Well of Ascension (Mistborn Book 2) by Brian Sanderson Amazon.com: The Well of Ascension: Book Two of Mistborn eBook : Sanderson, Brandon: Kindle Store